lumeland/lume.land/docs/getting-started/page-formats.md

 ---

 We have seen how to create pages from Markdown files in Lume.
-This is a convenient way for text-based sites like blogs or documentation.
-But you may want to create a complex page with small texts, images, videos, animations, etc.
+This is a convenient format for text-based sites like blogs or documentation, but you may want to create a complex page with small text, images, videos, animations, etc.
 Every page has its own format.

 ## Create pages with Vento

 Vento, the format we have used to create layouts in the previous examples, can also be used to create pages directly.
-You only have to create a file with the `.vto` extension.
+You simply create a file with the `.vto` extension.
 For example:

 <lume-code>